Palma Benay

 Luckily Palma Benay escaped the virus which engulfed all surrounding districts.
 Shippers Crispin Bennett cleverly found an escape route via Hong Kong, Sharjah and Amsterdam, and arranged permits for the release of Palma Benay and Erin Park Excel, a bay 2-year old Crabbet colt destined for Pam & Paul Flower's stud in Wales (www.llainarabians.com).

 With her illustrious endurance lines, a performance career is planned for Palma Benay.
-Hopefully she will first produce a couple of foals to ensure the continuation these valuable bloodlines and to restore the rare bay gene in elegant pure Crabbets.
-This has been all but lost with the export of Gadebrook's world-beating endurance champion, Hachim, to Abu Dhabi.
+Meanwhile, Palma is proving a great success as a brood mare, producing the long-awaited pure Crabbet bay colt, Kaalif, in 2010 (the elusive bay gene having been all but lost with the export of Gadebrook's world-beating endurance champion, Hachim, to Abu Dhabi).
+Kaalif's sire Silver Zaanif, already an accomplished show jumper, now embarks on endurance.